STAT545-UBC-hw-2018-19/hw07-Bill1111/README.md

 # STAT545 Homework 7
 ## William Hall

-This is a repository for William Hall's STAT545 hw # 9 #.
+This is a repository for William Hall's STAT545 hw # 7 #.

-## In this assignment, I have converted my Eq 5D function into a package
+## In this assignment, I have converted my Eq 5D function into a package.